Brian Boitano: 1988 Olympics: Battle of the Brians

-Going into the Olympics, Boitano and Brian Orser each had won a world title and each had an excellent, balanced repertoire.
+Going into the Olympics, Boitano and Brian Orser each had won a world title and each had a balanced repertoire.
 Boitano was known as the slightly better technician and Orser as the better artist.

 Adding to the rivalry, Boitano and Orser were both performing military-themed programs.
 Boitano's free skate was set to music from Napoleon and Josephine, the television miniseries.
 For his free skate, Boitano wore a blue stretch suit with red braids and epaulets, and used military gestures and postures as much as his music allowed.

 The Battle of the Brians at the 1988 Winter Olympics was the highlight of Boitano's amateur career.
 Boitano and Orser were effectively tied going into the free skating portion of the event and whoever won that portion would win the event.
 Alexander Fadeev had won the compulsory figures section of the competition, with Boitano second and Orser third.
 In the short program, Orser placed first and Boitano second.
 The free skating was, at the time, worth 50% of the score, and so Boitano's lead would not be enough to hold him in first place if he lost the free skate.

 Boitano skated a clean, technically excellent long program, with eight triple jumps, including two axels, and a triple flip-triple toe loop combination.
 Landing his second triple axel jump cleanly was probably a critical factor in the battle.
 Orser made one small mistake on a jump and omitted his planned second triple axel.
 Boitano won the battle in a 5–4 split.
 It was later discovered that the Canadian Figure Skating Association had engaged in "vote trading" with several countries on the judging panel, particularly East Germany and the USSR.
 This ultimately backfired, as the Soviet judge refused to follow this agreement and voting "with his conscience," placing Boitano first.
 Had he followed his federation's directive, Boitano would have lost the gold medal.
 The judge was promptly suspended by his federation.
 Experts questioned why the scores were so close between the two skaters because Boitano had two triple axels, two triple flips and a triple triple combination, elements that were not included in Orser's program.

 With his win, Boitano became the first Olympic champion to land the full complement of six types of triple jumps.
 Boitano won the gold medal, wearing skates with American flag appliqués.
 These are now part of the collections of the National Museum of American History at the Smithsonian Institution.

-Following the Olympics, both Orser and Boitano went to the 1988 World Championships, which Boitano won.
-Boitano turned professional soon after.
+Following the Olympics, both Orser and Boitano went to the 1988 World Championships, which Boltano won.